Cheesy Bean Dip | Simple 3 Ingredient Recipe

 A midday snack attack inspired this recipe.
 I didn’t feel like going to the store, but I had a can of beans and half a bag of tortilla chips that needed to be used.
 It was 29 degrees outside, so I wanted something warm and cozy, and this cheesy bean dip was the result.
-It’s become one of my go-to recipes when I want a quick snack or side dish.
+It’s become one of my go-to recipes for a quick snack or side dish.
 I’ve made several variations, and they’ve all been delicious.
 I’ll give you some ideas below.

 Cheesy Bean Dip